kritika1724/My_first_repository/README.md

 # htmlwebpage
-This is a normal HTML webpage
+This is a normal HTML webpage just for practice.